Femoroacetabular impingement syndrome

 In Cam morphology, the femoral head has an abnormal shape, often appearing more oval than spherical, which causes abnormal contact with the acetabulum.

-This can lead to cartilage damage and hip pain, particularly during activities involving hip rotation or flexion.
+This can lead to cartilage damage and hip pain, particularly during

-Cam morphology is especially common in athletes.
+Cam morphology is especially prevalent in healthy athletes.

-In a study of young professional football players, Cam morphology was observed in 60–80% of participants, compared to 20–25% in a control population.
+morphology was observed in 60–80% of participants, compared to 20–25% in control

 Symptoms

-There is aggravation of the complaints with acceleration sports as well as squatting, climbing stairs and prolonged sitting.
+There is aggravation of the complaints with multi directional sports as

 Clinical signs